linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - The URL to access the Otomi web UI (Otomi Console)
 - Your login credentials

-4. Has activated the following applications:
+4. Activated the following applications:

 - Harbor
 - ArgoCD